Graceville Uniting Church: History

+Church hall

 The new hall was opened on 3 November 1917 by the President of the Methodist Conference, Rev. W. Brown.
 Its construction was the result of community effort, built with the donation of various materials and voluntary labour.
-Taylor was heavily involved in the project - he drew the plans, prepared the specifications and supervised the work.
+Taylor was heavily involved in the project – he drew the plans, prepared the specifications and supervised the work.
 The hall had the seating capacity of 120 people.
 While built for the Sunday School, the hall was also used for Sunday evening services, and for community events, such as community meetings, debating and concerts.
 At the end of 1917, the Graceville congregation became a separate entity from the Sherwood congregation.
 The Sunday School continued to grow, prompting a request for Taylor to prepare plans of an extension to the hall.
 Taylor volunteered to supervise the construction of the extensions and they were completed by his staff by 4 February 1924.